Shecyy/Shecyy.github.io/_pages/about.md

 [**Paper**](https://www.sciencedirect.com/science/article/pii/S0950705123008031)

 - SAGAN adopts the pre-trained VGG model on ImageNet to extract the prior semantic information, which is organically fed into the generator to refine its feature representation, and develop an adaptive image fusion strategy working on the output layer of the generator.
-Further, to improve the discriminator’s capacity of supervising the generator, it designs the dual-discriminator with dense connection and two image quality-driven priority queues with time-aware.

 </div>
 </div>